-The Oakwood Inn is ideally situated in the Great Lakes region of Iowa, where our guests can take advantage of countless area attractions.
+The Oakwood Inn is ideally situated in the Iowa Great Lakes region, where our guests can take advantage of countless area attractions.
 Whether you prefer water or land, there will be plenty to do during your Lake Okoboji vacation!

 For Adventure Seekers on the Lakes